4/29/2025

 Analyst, Water Tower Research

 Understood.
-Then final question, Justin, sort of base level demand.
-We've seen, you know, you've seen strong demand in oil field chemicals and in consumer.
-You also mentioned that your insulation products are growing well in North America and Europe and you're rolling out your spray foam products.
-Construction seems to be, I don't want to say starting to grow, but at least a little bit more uniform indications that the market is stabilizing certainly here in North America and maybe beginning to turn the corner.
-How do you feel about the construction side of your business and what do you expect to see in 2025?
+And final question, just on sort of base level demand.
+We've seen, you know, you've seen strong demand in oil field chemicals and in consumer products.
+You also mentioned that your insulation products are growing well in North America and Europe, and you're rolling out your spray foam product.
+Construction seems to be, I don't want to say starting to grow, but at least a little bit more uniform indications that the market is stabilizing, certainly here in North America, maybe beginning to turn the corner.
+How do you feel about the construction side of your business, and what do you expect to see in 2025?

 speaker